 - Try peer support.
 Talking to people with similar experiences could help you find out about different services, or give you helpful tips to try.
-(For more information, see our pages on peer support and online mental health.)

 - Make a self-care box.
 Some people find it helpful to fill a box with things you find comforting or distracting.
 This means you can personalise what is helpful for you, and have this ready in advance, as it can be very difficult to come up with ideas when you're feeling in crisis.
 You could also do this using an app on your phone, such as the Stay Alive app.